eco4cast/usgsrc4cast-ci/README.md

 This software is provided “AS IS.”

 ## License Disclaimer
 As a government employee, the contributions from Jacob Zwart to this repository are in the public domain.
+Refer to the mixed [LICENSE](https://github.com/eco4cast/usgsrc4cast-ci/blob/main/LICENSE) for further details.